 “Several years ago, everyone was talking about that picket fence — even spacing — and how important that seems, but even more important to me is even emergence,” he said.

 So, if Hula could choose any technology to add to a planter, any one feature he considers to have the most bang for its buck, that’s the goal he has in mind.
+When looking to invest in your business, consider first looking at this link to Compare Your Business Costs to make sure you stay up float and actually earn money from that investment.

 “No. 1 for me would be down force.
 If farmers are going to retrofit their planters, that’s what I’d recommend.
 We had pneumatic.
 Now it’s hydraulic, and that would be the No. 1 thing I’d want.”